ethereum/ethereum-org-website/src/content/developers/docs/networks/index.md

 #### Goerli {#goerli}

-Goerli is a proof-of-stake testnet.
-It is expected to be maintained long-term as a stable testnet for application developers.
-Before its testnet merge, Goerli was a proof-of-authority testnet.
+Goerli is a proof-of-stake testnet, and is the recommended default testnet for testing of validating and staking.

 - [Website](https://goerli.net/)
 - [GitHub](https://github.com/goerli/testnet)